sigpwned/delta4j/README.md

 * core: The core module contains the core functionality of delta4j, including probabilistic data structures, statistical distributions, and text processing utilities.
+* jackson: The jackson module provides support for serializing and deserializing delta4j data structures using the Jackson JSON library.

 ## Quick Start